GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 Uses [Body].
 When used, a streak of freezing air crstals manifests towards the target.
 This is a cold attack.

 **Wand of Gnawing**, $1,800
-Uses [Rflc].
+Uses [Rflx].
 When used, it produces a set of glowing chompers that go to town on a foe.
 This inflicts a biting attack.

 **Wand of Hellflies**, $1,800
 Uses [Prcp].
 When used, glowing butterflies of all colors fly towards the foe in a stream, each of them being consumed by a black flame.
 This is a necrotic attack.